jal278/bookformer/README.md

 directories to data need to be set in config.py

+add your openai API key to a new file called _secrets.py (only needed if you want to re-embed reviews)

+TODO:
+* add script that exports jsonl data if you want to fine-tune a text-based model through e.g. openai API

 ## to generate some token files (train + val mini sets)

 python token_writer.py